naelstrof/ChurnVectorSDK/ModdingGuides/NewProject.md

+# This guide is now depricated, please use the github wiki section instead!

 # Creating a new modding project (Use the example project outlined in the wiki for modding, this file is TBD deleted)

 This guide contains information on setting up a new modding project to a state that will allow you to start any of the other modding guides defined here